An overview on curve semistable and numerically flat Higgs bundles: Curve semistable Higgs bundles

 because $\displaystyle\int_Cf^{\ast}c_1(E)=0$, hence $\det\left(\fQ_{(s_1,\cdots, s_k),\fE}\right)$ is nef because $\theta_{s_1}(\fE)$ is nef by Theorem \ref{th3.1}.
 In other words $\fE$ is H-nef.
-Repeating all this reasoning, considering that also $\fE^{\vee}$ is curve semistable, $c_1\left(E^{\vee}\right)=-c_1(E)$ hence $\displaystyle\int_Cf^{\ast}c_1\left(E^{\vee}\right)=0$, one proves in the same way the H-nefness of $\fE^{\vee}$, \emph{i. e.} $\fE$ is H-nflat.
+Repeating all this reasoning, considering that also $\fE^{\vee}$ is curve semistable, $c_1\left(E^{\vee}\right)=-c_1(E)$ hence $\displaystyle\int_Cf^{\ast}c_1\left(E^{\vee}\right)=0$, one proves in the same way the H-nefness of $\fE^{\vee}$, \emph{i.e.} $\fE$ is H-nflat.

-\emph{Vice versa} holds, since the proof of \cite[Proposition A.8]{B:GO:3} works in this general setting.
-Q.e.d. \begin{example} Let $X$ be a minimal smooth surface such that the canonical bundle $K_X$ is nef as well as being big, \emph{i. e.} $X$ is also a surface of general type.
+\emph{Vice versa} holds, since the proof of \cite[Proposition A.8]{B:GO:3} works on smooth projective varieties defined over an algebraically closed field of characteristic $0$.
+Q.e.d. \begin{example} Let $X$ be a minimal smooth surface such that the canonical bundle $K_X$ is nef as well as being big, \emph{i.e.} $X$ is also a surface of general type.
 The Chern classes of $X$ satisfy the \emph{Bogomolov-Miyaoka-Yau inequality} (\cite[Proposition 7.1]{M:Y})